votingworks/arlo/README.md

 - Postgres is best installed by grabbing `postgresql-server-dev-10` and `postgresql-client-10`.
 - `psychopg2` has known issues depending on your install (see, e.g., [here](https://github.com/psycopg/psycopg2/issues/674)).
 If you run into issues, switch `psychopg2` to `psychopg2-binary` in the Pipfile
 - `pipenv install` can hang attempting to get [a lock on the packages it's installing](https://github.com/pypa/pipenv/issues/3827).
 To get around this, add the `--skip-lock` flag in the Makefile (the first line should be `pipenv install --skip-lock`).
-- A password may have to be set in `config/database.cfg` depending on your install of postgres.
+- A password may have to be set in the `DATABASE_URL` env var depending on your install of postgres.
 To do this, change `postgresql://postgres@localhost:5432/arlo` to `postgresql://postgres:{PASSWORD}@localhost:5432/arlo`, replacing `{PASSWORD}` with the password.
 - You may need to create `arlo` and `arlo-test` databases manually [via postgres](https://www.postgresql.org/docs/9.0/sql-createdatabase.html).
 - If you run into the error `fe_sendauth: no password supplied` when running `make dev-environment`, it means there's no password set for the default